 The Nominating and Governance Committee is responsible for seeking individuals qualified to become directors for recommendation to the Board.
-The Committee examines, among other things, the following qualifications and skills of director candidates: their business or professional experience, their integrity and judgment, their records of public service, their ability to devote sufficient time to the affairs of the Company, the diversity of backgrounds and experience they will bring to the Board, and the needs of the Board for certain skills or experiences.
+The Committee examines, among other things, the following qualifications and skills of director candidates: their business or professional experience, their integrity and judgment, their records of public service, their ability to devote sufficient time to the affairs of the Company, their diversity (including background, occupation, experience, geography, gender, race, ethnicity and other demographics), and the needs of the Board for certain skills or experiences.
 The Nominating and Governance Committee also believes that all nominees should be individuals of substantial accomplishment with demonstrated leadership capabilities.
-The Committee does not have a formal policy with regard to the consideration of diversity in identifying possible nominees.